PRIORITY BILLS:Unable to load updates

 Key Facts

-• Number of People Affected: While directly affecting the nine Supreme Court justices, the bill's impact extends to all Americans who rely on the court's decisions.
+• Number of People Affected: Directly affects the nine Supreme Court justices and indirectly impacts all Americans through the court's decisions.

-• Public Disclosure Requirements: Justices would need to disclose financial interests and gifts, increasing transparency.
+• Public Reporting: Justices would have to publicly disclose their reasons for recusal, increasing transparency.

 Arguments in Support